aws/amazon-vpc-cni-k8s/test/README.md

 #### Work In Progress
 - Run Upstream Conformance tests as part of Nightly Integration tests.
-- Run All Integration/e2e tests as part of Nightly Integration tests.
+- Run all integration tests as part of Nightly Integration tests.
-- Run all Integration tests on each Pull Request.
+- Run all integration tests on each Pull Request.